sdkbox-doc/en/src/iap/readme.md

+### Test IAP for iOS

+-   iOS simulator don't support purchase, please test with a real device.
+-   You need to use your iTunesConnect account to create a test user in order to test IAP
+-   Update bundle identifier to match your own bundle identifier

+### Test IAP for android

+1. To test Android IAP you need to publish you app with alpha/beta chanel
+2. To test Android IAP you need to opt-in as an alpha tester [here](https://play.google.com/apps/testing/org.cocos2dx.PluginTest)
+3. You can only test IAP in release build
+4. Replace the **key** with your key.
+In [https://play.google.com/apps/publish/](https://play.google.com/apps/publish/), open your game, follow menu "Development tools -> Services & APIs -> in-app billing"

 ### `SKPaymentTransactionStateDeferred` test

 `SKPaymentTransactionStateDeferred` is a middle transaction status of iOS IAP . for most developer, need't case about this status.